 - Contact Services Australia on 180 22 66 to either speak with a social worker or find out how to locate and access support in your community.

-Disaster and trauma resources
+Additional disaster and trauma resources

 - The NSW Ministry of Health has helpful information for communities and services affected by disaster.